Culture

 About the beginning of Chochin

-It is said that the origin of Japanese lantern was “Sageru Hi(Sageru = 提げる, Hi = 灯)”, which is used as a light under the entrance of a house and as a light in the hand.
+It is said that the origin of the Japanese lantern was “Sageru Hi(Sageru = 提げる, Hi = 灯),” which is used as a light under the entrance of a house and as a light in hand.

 One of the more famous ones is the Odawara Chochin.
 It was a long, thin cylindrical shape, and when folded up, the top and bottom overlap to make it smaller, so it was useful for carrying.